BlueSquare23/Learning_Java/Readme.md

 value that's left after doing a division.
 So 3 goes into 2 once with 1 left over so that means 3 % 2 -> 1.

-There are some other things worth noting due to java's typing.
+There are some other things worth noting due to java's typing that we'll discuss in the next section.

-### Integer Division
+#### Integer Division

 For integer division (division of an integer by another integer) the result will always be an integer.
 For example,